 - Are we familiar with Natural Family Planning?
 Are we open to using NFP either to postpone pregnancy or to try to conceive?
 Have we taken an NFP class together?
 (See also, “When Can We Use NFP?”)

 - How many children do we hope to have?
 What are the financial, educational, or medical factors that could affect this decision?
 For example, how do we envision educating our children (homeschool, Catholic or private school, or public school)?
 Do we hope to pay for our children’s college education?
-Do these issues direct what we think about the number of children in our family?
+Do these issues affect what we think about the number of children in our family?

 - Do we feel pressure from our parents or in-laws either to have children right away or to postpone pregnancy?
 How will we deal with that?